weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

 }
 ```

-## How to use chat completions with tools
+## How to use chat completions with tools and function calling

 In this sample, you have two functions.
 The first function can retrieve a user's current geographic location (e.g., by polling the location service APIs of the user's device), while the second function can query the weather in a given location (e.g., by making an API call to some third-party weather service).
 You want chat completions to be able to call these functions if the model deems it necessary to have this information in order to respond to a user request.
 For illustrative purposes, consider the following: